GSA/digitalgov.gov/content/communities/results-oriented-accountability-for-grants.md

 ## Community Updates

-**Now Open for Public Comment: Federal Grants Management Draft Data Standards**
+**Now Open for Public Comments: Federal Grants Management Draft Data Standards**

 The Results-Oriented Accountability for Grants CAP Goal Team is excited to release the **draft** Data Standards for public comment.
 The public comment period will stay open for 60 days beginning **November 16, 2018**, through **January 16, 2019** as noted on the [Federal Register](https://www.federalregister.gov/documents/2018/11/16/2018-24927/draft-federal-grants-management-data-standards-for-feedback).
 You can submit comments through the [Grants Feedback Site](https://grantsfeedback.cfo.gov/) powered by GitHub.